Updated May 27, 2017

 an alumni mentoring network, a section to post class notes, regional groups, current news about Harvard Chan School faculty and alumni,

 as well as career and volunteer opportunities around the globe.
 Whenever your home or business information changes, you should be sure to update your profile at the Online Community.
-The Harvard Chan School Alumni Community will be moving to the Harvard Key login system in the summer of 2016.
+The Harvard Chan School Alumni Community will be moving to the Harvard Key login system sometime in the near future.

 I heard I can join the Harvard Alumni Association (HAA).
 What's that about?